kennytilton/mxtodomvc/README.md

 * when B reads A, A remembers B; and
 * when we write to A, A tells B.

 Those are the fundamentals.
-Before digging deeper, let us understand these core capabilities better by looking at some concrete examples.
+Before digging deeper, let us better understand these core capabilities by looking at some examples.
 #### B reads A
 What does it mean for B to read A?
 It means B is expressed as an HLL function that reads A.
 ````clojure